What did cowboys eat?

 Dried fruit and nuts

 Pecan and almond plantations provided large quantities of nuts that weren’t good enough to sell over in Europe and added to the list of preservable foods available.
-Apples were the most common fruit around and made up the bulk of a dried fruit supply, but apricots, peaches, cherries and a range of others would be available depending on the location.
+Apples were the most common fruit around and made up the bulk of a dried fruit supply, but apricots, peaches, cherries, and a range of others would be available depending on the location.

 Imported goods

-Before the Panama Canal was built, most of the trade between the US and south-east Asia was done by landing ships on the west coast and moving supplies across land.
-This meant that the closer to the west coast you were, the higher the chance of finding goods like rice, coffee, tea and sometimes exotic spices.
+Before the Panama Canal was built, most of the trade between the US and Southeast Asia was done by landing ships on the west coast and moving supplies across land.
+This meant that the closer to the West Coast you were, the higher the chance of finding goods like rice, coffee, tea, and sometimes exotic spices.

 Hunting and fishing

 Both of these would be done whenever the opportunity and time would allow.
 All the people in a cattle herding team would be there to do a job and wouldn’t have time to go on lengthy hunting trips, so whenever camp was made in the evening and a lake or river was close enough, they would try their luck at some fishing.
-Wild game was quite limited because the cattle would be grazed along the large flat plains and kept away from the mountains or forests were goat and deer could be found.
-Rabbits, Hares, pigeon and occasionally snakes and possums would be on the menu, but all the food they needed was brought with them from the beginning so hunting was nothing more than meal variation instead of a necessity.
+Wild game was quite limited because the cattle would be grazed along the large flat plains and kept away from the mountains or forests where goats and deer could be found.
+Rabbits, Hares, pigeons and occasionally snakes and possums would be on the menu, but all the food they needed was brought with them from the beginning so hunting was nothing more than meal variation instead of a necessity.

 Spices and flavorings